-As a teenager, Thompson listened to Dancehall artist like Buju Banton and Bounty Killer.
-That’s until he was introduced to Bob Marley’s Legend album.
+As a teenager, Thompson listened to Dancehall artists like Buju Banton and Bounty Killer.
+That’s until he was introduced to Bob Marley’s ‘Legend’ album.

 “I really dig the vibe.
 I was like, “wow, this man is talking about different things.”
 I was hooked from that moment on.
 Then, I started listening to all the old stuff,” he said.

-Now, Thomspon performs professionally with his band the Shamonic Roots all across Central Florida.
-He still listens to Bob Marley, who may be the most recognized reggae artists in the world, but, the genre didn’t originate with Marley.
+Now, Thompson performs professionally with his band the Shamonic Roots all across Central Florida.
+He still listens to Bob Marley, who may be the most recognized reggae artist in the world.
+But the genre didn’t originate with Marley.

 “The roots music of the 40s and 50s that’s called Mento, which is also called Jaimaican calypso in some cirlces, ” said Chuck Archard, who is a music artist in residence at Rollins College in Orlando and teaches the history of Jamaican music.

-Archard said That was one of the first indeginous music, other than the religious music, Kumina, and the music from the slaves and the freed slaves.
-In college, Archard played bass guitar at Daytona’s Ocean’s Deck with the reggae band the Windjammer.
+Archard said reggae was one of the first indigenous musics, other than the religious music of Kumina, and the music of the slaves and the freed slaves.
+In college, Archard played bass guitar at Daytona’s Ocean’s Deck with the reggae band Windjammer.

 “So mento, then the most commercial music or the music that defined Jamaica was called ska,” Chuck said.